frankot/perosonal-bw/README.md

 # perosonal-bw
+One of my first personal website ideas.
 Minimalistic black§white front with simple onScroll animation.
-Using tailwind + eleventy
+Using eleventy + tailwindcss + aplinejs